Springdale Rotary Presents:

 Each chair costs $150.00, and Springdale Rotarians conduct an annual campaign to help raise money for this project.
 Each wheelchair affects the lives of more than 10 people who support the mobility-challenged individual; over 100,000 people have benefitted from this gift of mobility.

-We are currently in the process of planning a trip to Mexico City in the spring of 2022 and any Rotarian is invited to go.
-Just as a reminder, you can change a life and the lives of those around the recipient for $150.
-What a deal!!!
+We are currently in the process of planning a trip to Mexico City in the spring of 2025.
+A gift of $150.00 can change a life and the lives of those around the recipient.
+If you are interested in joining us in bringing the gift of mobility to those in need, contact us here.

 New Food Pantries in Springdale